 Dr. Fawaz alsarayreh lecture

 The lens is a biconcave disk found just behind the iris and in front of the vitreous body.
-The lens is circumferentially suspended inside the eye by cords called zonules to the ciliary body.
-The ciliary body is a circular muscle that lines the inside of the eye and tenses or relaxes the zonules to change the shape and thickness of the lens.
+It is circumferentially suspended to the ciliary body by cords called zonules.
+The ciliary body is a circular muscle inside the eye.
+It tenses or relaxes the zonules to change the shape and thickness of the lens.
 This controlled transformation of the lens alters the angle of the light entering the front of the eye, which allows us to focus images nearby or in the distance onto our retinas—an action referred to as accommodation.
 The lens has three major parts, all transparent and all circumferentially layered.
 A popular way to conceptualize the lens involves imagining it as a clear peanut M&M. We will start from the inside out.

 |THE CORTEX (THE CHOCOLATE)||As we age, layers of transparent fibers are created and layered around the nucleus to create the cortex.
 Similar to the rings on a tree, the youngest layer is always the most peripheral.
 These layers are not refreshed or renewed.
 Instead, they are preserved, which means that the mass of the lens increases over our lifetime, from approximately 1.5 million fibers at birth to 3.5 million fibers at 80 years of age.
 This accumulation increases both the thickness and width of the lens while compressing and hardening the nucleus.|